Reference Entry

 - The goal is to show the pattern, not to ship a production BI stack.

-That is an acceptable tradeoff for a docs demo because the architectural idea is the real subject.
+That tradeoff is acceptable in a docs demo because the page is showing the indexing and slicing pattern, not promising production-grade analytics semantics.

 When this approach is a good fit